DominicFinn/better_than_work/game_notes/mechanics/amusing_notes.md

 Offloading people onto other players, how do you do a restructure into the game.

-OK so we are definitely making a deck buiding
+*OK so we are definitely making a deck buiding game.
+That's definitely going to be the most fun.*